-The Sunbury Dental Practice provides NHS and private dental treatment to patients of all ages in Sunbury-on-Thames and the surrounding areas.
+Harrow Dental Practice located in Hornchurch provides NHS and private dental treatment to patients of all ages.

-Practice staffing consists of 12 dentists, three hygienist, seven dental nurses, three receptionists and a practice manager.
+Practice staffing consists of a principal dentist, four associate dentists, five hygienists, five dental nurses, four receptionists, treatment coordinator, deputy practice manager and a practice manager.

-The principal dentist is registered with the Care Quality Commission (CQC) as an individual.
+One of the associate dentists is the registered manager.
+A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.

-The practice is open Monday 8am to 8pm, Tuesday 9am to 8pm, Wednesday 8am to 6pm, Thursday 8am to 8pm, Friday 8am to 6pm and Saturdays 9am to 1pm
+The practice is open Monday and Thursday 9am to 8pm, Tuesday, Wednesday and Fridays 9am to 5pm and Saturdays 9am to 2pm

-The practice facilities include four treatment rooms, reception and waiting area, decontamination room, X-ray room, office and a staff room/kitchen.
+The practice facilities include four treatment rooms, reception and waiting area, decontamination room, X-ray room, 2 offices, coordination room and a staff room/ kitchen.

-92 patients provided feedback about the service.
-Patients we spoke with and those who completed comment cards were very positive about the care they received and the service.
+26 patients provided feedback about the service.
+Patients we spoke with and those who completed comment cards were very positive about the care they received about the service.
 Patients told us that they were happy with the treatment and advice they had received.